Your ideal customer is not necessarily the fleet that’s most likely to need your product or service, and buy from you.

 Now, we’re not saying all large fleet customers are like this – it’s just a story as an example.
 And not all of these are a problem for everyone.
 Some businesses can handle net 90 and even provide credit and longer payment terms.
 But this story does show the potential problems of deciding to go after a new market based only on fleet size.

 What is a “Best” Customer?

 The definition might differ for each reader here.
 We do have our view.
-And that is, it’s not just the prospects that convert to customers.
-And it’s not just basic data firmographics like number of employees.
-A best customer can be found by looking at your financials: revenue, profitability, and customer lifetime value.
+And that is, it’s not as simple as “all prospects that convert to customers.”
+And it’s not only the basic firmographics like number of employees.
+A best customer can be found by also looking at your financials: revenue, profitability, and customer lifetime value.
 Conversely, you can see where you struggle by looking at closed-lost and churn.
 There’s many lessons in the patterns of prospects and customers you lose.

 If you use a CRM regularly, and you’re tracking account opportunities through to revenue there, dig into the reports as homework before deciding which variables to choose from the checklist below.

 If you don’t use a CRM, list out who you think are your top customers.
 As you review the list below, consider how these apply to your top customers.
 Better yet, when you don’t know whether a variable below is important for you, there’s often much to learn from interviewing your top customers.

 Ideal Fleet Customer Checklist